J. M. Smucker (NYSE:SJM) Releases FY 2022 Earnings Guidance

-J. M. Smucker declared that its board has authorized a share buyback plan on Friday, October 22nd that authorizes the company to repurchase 5,000,000 outstanding shares.
-This repurchase authorization authorizes the company to reacquire shares of its stock through open market purchases.
-Shares repurchase plans are often an indication that the company’s leadership believes its stock is undervalued.
+J. M. Smucker declared that its board has initiated a share repurchase plan on Friday, October 22nd that allows the company to buyback 5,000,000 shares.
+This buyback authorization allows the company to repurchase shares of its stock through open market purchases.
+Stock buyback plans are typically a sign that the company’s board of directors believes its stock is undervalued.

-SJM has been the topic of a number of analyst reports.
-Credit Suisse Group increased their price target on J. M. Smucker from $125.00 to $130.00 and gave the company a neutral rating in a research note on Wednesday, November 24th.
-Stifel Nicolaus upped their price objective on shares of J. M. Smucker from $125.00 to $136.00 and gave the company a hold rating in a research report on Wednesday, November 24th.
-Barclays upped their price objective on shares of J. M. Smucker from $130.00 to $140.00 and gave the company an equal weight rating in a research report on Wednesday, November 24th.
-Morgan Stanley upped their price objective on shares of J. M. Smucker from $117.00 to $125.00 and gave the company an underweight rating in a research report on Wednesday, November 24th.
-Finally, Citigroup increased their target price on J. M. Smucker from $132.00 to $138.00 and gave the stock a neutral rating in a report on Wednesday, November 24th.
-One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and two have issued a buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of Hold and an average price target of $134.45.
+A number of research firms recently issued reports on SJM.
+Barclays boosted their target price on shares of J. M. Smucker from $130.00 to $140.00 and gave the company an equal weight rating in a research report on Wednesday, November 24th.
+Citigroup boosted their target price on shares of J. M. Smucker from $132.00 to $138.00 and gave the company a neutral rating in a research report on Wednesday, November 24th.
+Credit Suisse Group lifted their price objective on shares of J. M. Smucker from $125.00 to $130.00 and gave the company a neutral rating in a report on Wednesday, November 24th.
+Guggenheim raised shares of J. M. Smucker from a neutral rating to a buy rating and lifted their price objective for the company from $136.00 to $146.00 in a report on Tuesday, November 9th.
+Finally, Zacks Investment Research raised shares of J. M. Smucker from a hold rating to a buy rating and set a $137.00 price objective for the company in a report on Tuesday, November 30th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and two have issued a buy rating to the company.
+According to MarketBeat.com, J. M. Smucker currently has an average rating of Hold and a consensus target price of $134.45.

 J. M. Smucker Company Profile